aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 See the demonstration simulating a Spot interruption scenario:
 ![](images/driver_interruption_test.gif)

-2. Executor test - kill one of executors:
+2. Executor test - when all executors' status are running, kill one of them:
 ```bash
 # replace the placeholder
 kubectl delete -n spark pod <example:amazon-reviews-word-count-51ac6d777f7cf184-exec-1> --force